charlesbrandt/public/system/administration/password_manager.md

 # Password Managers

+It's a good idea to use a different password for different services.
+That way, if one of those services is compromised, it only affects that service.

+If you use the same password everywhere, then you should change it everywhere after a security breach.
+Probably not going to happen.

+If you use different passwords for different services, it becomes impossible to memorize all of them.
+Enter password managers.

-Encrypting a local file that stores passwords is necessary if you're going to store them digitally.
+Encrypting a collection of passwords is necessary if you're going to store them digitally.
+Good solutions exist for helping you meet this goal.

 ## KeePass

-KeePass is the gold standard as far as open password managers go.
+KeePass is one of the older open-source solutions for tracking passwords.
 There are clients available for most platforms.

+KeePass stores the encrypted password database locally.
+The tricky part is keeping your key database in sync across multiple devices.
+Keepass doesn't have that functionality built in.
+I prefer to keep the database file stored locally rather than in a cloud based service.
+I use git to synchronize it across devices.

 https://www.keepassx.org/